Software Engineering and Programming Fundamentals

 4. all of the above

-2. as long as possible
+2. scattered through the code as widely as possible

 An important feature of modular programming is...?